Toolbox for Beaver Builder

 Templating relational fields

-Toolbox has added support for Timber and Twig, a templating framework that enables you to manipulate the acf-data and output however you want!
-And best of all: it works with both ACF 4 and 5!
+Toolbox has added support for Twig through the Timber Library plugin.
+Twig is a PHP templating engine that enables you to manipulate the custom field data and output however you want!

-Simply download and activate the Timber plugin from the WordPress Repository, activate and start chopping those relation fieldtypes up!
+Simply download and activate the Timber Library plugin from the WordPress repository, activate and start chopping those relationship field types up!

-You can even add complex layouts for Flexible fields, add if-then statements and truncate values on the fly.
+You can even add complex layouts for flexible content fields, add if-then statements and truncate values on the fly.

 You can also Timber Template all the other fields, making last second corrections or adding some extra style without having to add more and more settings to the panel.
 By default it will be only available for the fields that can't be styled without.
 But if you want you can add it for any other fieldtype with just two lines of code: one to enable the extra settings-field, and one that tells it to use that template.